codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/relocating from AppCenter to Codemagic.md

 1. Sign up with Codemagic by clicking the link [here](https://codemagic.io/signup), or if you have already registered, then login to your account [here](https://codemagic.io/login)
 2. Complete the onboarding the process by either getting started with a personal account or by creating a team where you and your colleagues can contribute to your app building and publishing process.
 You will be guided through once signed up.
-3. Connect your Git cloud provider to your account in order to be able to add the repository.
-You have an option to add it manually without connecting your Git account.
+3. Add your repository to Codemagic by either connecting your Git cloud provider account or by entering the clone URL manually.
 4. Add **codemagic.yaml** in the root directory of the repository and check the file content below: